fulstak/rhombus-wiki/content/tutorial/staking/on-dedicated-device.md

 ./partyman stakingnode new
 ```

 Follow the directions to complete staking node public key creation.
-Public key label is just for you, so you know which key is connected to which wallet (in case you want to use multiple ones, e.g. staking on your desktop Particl Desktop _and_ your mobile Particl Copay).
+Public key label is just for you, so you know which key is connected to which wallet (in case you want to use multiple ones, e.g. staking on your desktop Rhombus Desktop _and_ your mobile Rhombus Copay).

-You should see a Particl public key similar to this:
+You should see a Rhombus public key similar to this:

 ```
-PPARTKVAobLsHTQpZ5LzFHcZw8LD4sEEVuUdmcuAqCjDaaNJgypRmUUpFKMxbmn1hZ5V2J9SaG1QusCrngC9iiBAA8LvxVRx9aLBPjGeY4PtrxzW
+PRHOMKVAobLsHTQpZ5LzFHcZw8LD4sEEVuUdmcuAqCjDaaNJgypRmUUpFKMxbmn1hZ5V2J9SaG1QusCrngC9iiBAA8LvxVRx9aLBPjGeY4PtrxzW
 ```

 And there's your staking public key!
 Make note of it somewhere, you'll need it later (friendly reminder that `CTRL+C` in Terminal doesn't copy text, so use your mouse's right-click instead).